Beware of these Popular Tourist Scams in Mexico City

 Over 12 million tourists a year visit Mexico City.

-Kidnap Express in Mexico City
+Scams in Mexico City

 This, without a doubt, is the number one scam in the city and one that is extremely dangerous!
 This is a gang related scam and one that all visitors should be extremely aware of when visiting Mexico City.
 I was shocked to hear of this and now take extra precautions not just in Mexico, but any foreign country I may be traveling to.